-Many of visitors stay overnight at Windsor and if you would like to have that experience and explore Windsor as much as possible you might need to book your accommodation in advance.
+Many visitors stay overnight at Windsor and if you would like to have that experience and explore Windsor as much as possible, you might need to book your accommodation in advance.
 You have different choices for your accommodation if you have decided to stay over at Windsor.
-To find out about hotels near Windsor you can click on below link or if you are still unsure, simply contact us.
+To find out about hotels near Windsor, you can click on below link or if you are still unsure, simply contact us.
 We do our best to book your accommodation to match your requirements and budget.

 How to get to Windsor Castle from London?

 Windsor Castle: Travelling from London Paddington via Slough